-When I sat down at the demonstration machine, four programs were running each with its output displayed on a separate, Motif-style window.
+When I sat down at the demonstration machine, four programs were runningeach with its output displayed on a separate, Motif-style window.
 Only two of the programs were running on the PC; the other two were actually running on a networked Unix box in another room.
 Quarterdeck's implementation can also run applications on other networked MS-DOS machines running Quarterdeck's version of X. Only a seasoned X user would fail to be impressed by this level of functionality.
-For each application, Desquiew maintains information on where the program is and which directory it is to run in When running the X environment, you can specify a machine name in addition to a directory name.
+For each application, Desqview maintains information on where the program is and which directory it is to run in.
+When running the X environment, you can specify a machine name in addition to a directory name.
 Once this is done, starting the application is completely transparent to the user.

 Of course, as with standard Desqview, you can run all your existing MS-DOS applications in the new environment.
 You can also run all your existing Desqview-specific software.
-You can use any of the standard window managers with Quarhe X Window System promises to become the standard windowing environment.
+You can use any of the standard window managers with Quarterdeck's X system.

-terdeck's X system.
 In addition, a window manager that looks and behaves like the standard Desqview window manager has been implemented.
 This window manager is much smaller than the standard ones.